parlaynu/sonos-over-vpn/README.md

     inet 192.168.1.21  netmask 255.255.255.0  broadcast 192.168.1.255
     ether b8:27:eb:81:53:de  txqueuelen 1000  (Ethernet)

-Log into your ISP router and create the reservation.
+Log into your ISP provided router and create the reservation.
 This will be different for all routers; for mine, the process was:

 Navigate through the menus to: Connectivity -> Local Network.
 Click on 'DHCP Reservations' and enter